giakou4/carotid_plaques_ml/README.md

 </div>

 <p align="center">
-    <em> Accuracy for each features set as reported from the best classifier</em>
+    <em> Table 1: Accuracy for each features set as reported from the best classifier</em>
 </p>